daksh98/Digital-Engagement-Forecasting/README.md

 *Predict Fan Engagement with a baseball player's digital content i.e. Social Media Engagement for players*

+## final report:

+A 30 page report has been written outlining the Case study and showcasing our findings - in Project_report.pdf

 ## Files
   - Notebooks each note book contains a particular model used in the report:
     - ARNN model is contained in : AutoRegressiveNN.ipynb